OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/virtual-machines/workloads/oracle/configure-oracle-dataguard.md

 Copyright (c) 2000, 2013, Oracle.
 All rights reserved.

-Welcome tooDGMGRL, type "help" for information.
+Welcome to DGMGRL, type "help" for information.
 Connected as SYSDBA.
-DGMGRL> SWITCHOVER toocdb1_stby;
+DGMGRL> SWITCHOVER TO cdb1_stby;
 Performing switchover NOW, please wait...
-Operation requires a connection tooinstance "cdb1" on database "cdb1_stby" Connecting tooinstance "cdb1"...
+Operation requires a connection to instance "cdb1" on database "cdb1_stby" Connecting to instance "cdb1"...
 Connected as SYSDBA.
 New primary database "cdb1_stby" is opening...
 Operation requires start up of instance "cdb1" on database "cdb1"